 Market for title insurance.
 While we have seen declines since 2007 in the title insurance market in the United States, the market remains large and grew significantly from 1995 until 2005.
-According to Demotech Performance of Title Insurance Companies 2010 Edition, an annual compilation of financial information from the title insurance industry that is Published by Demotech Inc., an independent firm ("Demotech"), total operating income for the entire U.S. title insurance industry grew from
+According to Demotech Performance of Title Insurance Companies 2010 Edition, an annual compilation of financial information from the title insurance industry that is Published by Demotech Inc., an independent firm ("Demotech"), total operating income for the entire U. S. title insurance industry grew from

 \$4.8 billion in 1995 to \$17.8 billion in 2005 and then decreased to \$15.2 billion in 2007, \$11.3 billion in 2008, and to \$10.7 in 2009.
-Growth in the industry is closely tied to various macroeconomic factors, including, but not limited to, growth in the gross domestic product, inflation, unemployment, the availability of credit, consumer confidence, interest rates and sales of and prices for new and existing homes, as well as the volume of refinancing of previously issued mortgages.
+Growth in the industry is closely tied to various macroeconomic factors, including, but not limited to, growth in the gross domestic product, inflation, unemployment, the availability of credit, consum er confidence, interest rates and sales of and prices for new and existing homes, as well as the volume of refinancing of previously issued

 Most real estate transactions consummated in the U.S. require the use of title insurance by a lending institution before the transaction can be completed.
 Generally, revenues from title insurance policies are directly correlated with the value of the property underlying the title policy, and appreciation or depreciation in the overall value of the real estate market are major factors in total industry revenues.
-Industry revenues are also driven by factors affecting the volume of residential real estate closings, such as the state of the economy, the availability of mortgage funding, and changes in interest rates, which affect demand for new mortgage loans and refinancing transactions.
+Industry revenues are also driven by factors affecting the volume of residential real estate closings, such as the state of the economy, the availability of mortgage funding, and changes in interest rates, which affect demand for new mortgage loans and refinancing t ransactions.
 Both the volume and the average price of residential real estate transactions have experienced significant declines in many parts of the country, and it is uncertain how long these trends will continue.
 Beginning in 2008 and continuing through 2010, the sharply rising mortgage delinquency and default rates caused negative operating results at a number of banks and financial institutions.
 Multiple banks have failed during this time and others may fail in the future, reducing the capacity of the mortgage industry to make loans.
 Lenders have tightened their underwriting standards which has made it more difficult for buyers to qualify for new loans.
-However, during this same period, interest rates were at historically low levels, which are beyond our control and, as a result, are likely to fluctuate.
+However, during this same period, interest rates were at historically low levels, which spurred an increase in refinance activity.
+Our revenues in future periods will continue to be subject to these and other factors which are beyond our control and, as a result, are likely to fluctuate.

 The U.S. title insurance industry is concentrated among a handful of industry participants.
 According to Demotech the top four title insurance companies accounted for 92.6% of net premiums written in 2009.
 Over 30 independent title insurance companies accounted for the remaining 7.4% of net premiums written in 2009.
-Over the years, the title insurance industry has been consolidating, beginning with the merger of Lawyers and Commonwealth in 1998 to create LFG, followed by our acquisition of Chicago Title in March 2000.
+Over the years, the title insurance industry has been consolidating, beginning with the merger of Lawyers and Commonwealt h in 1998 to create LFG, followed by our acquisition of Chicago Title in March 2000.
 Then, in December 2008, we acquired LFG's two principal title insurance underwriters, Commonwealth and Lawyers.
 Consolidation has created opportunities for increased financial and operating efficiencies for the industry's largest participants and should continue to drive profitability and market share in the industry.